microsoft/DLWorkspace/docs/deployment/Azure.md

 2. Create Azure VM in the desired region with a Ubuntu image.

   Please create a network security group that allow all inbound traffic, and then assign the VM to the network security group.
-For more information, please refer to [this].
+For more information, please refer to [this](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-nsg).
 (When the DL Workspace stablize, we may create a list of the specific ports that needed to be opened).

   It is highly recommended that you create the VM following the exact options below: